Choosing the Best College Savings Account

 Advantages: The Roth IRA is effective for college planning.
 First, unlike a Traditional IRA, the Roth IRA allows you to withdraw the money you put in at any time tax and penalty free.
 If used for college, the Roth also allows you to avoid the 10% penalty on the growth of your investments.
 You will still pay income tax on the growth until you’ve held the account for over 5 years and reached the age of 59.5.

 Disadvantages: Contribution limits are limited to $6000 (for 2019) for those under 50.
-You will not enjoy tax free growth if you are under 59.5 years old for college expenses, as you would with the 529.
-Also, if you earn too much you may not be eligible to contribute to a Roth.
-Although, there is a backdoor way around this for high earners.
+You will not enjoy tax-free growth if you are under 59.5 years old for college expenses, as you would with the 529.
+Also, if you earn too much, you may not be eligible to contribute to a Roth.
+Please contact us or your qualified advisor to determine.

 Taxable Brokerage Accounts